-Configure AD FS as an SSO source for the Insight Platform
+Configure AD FS as an SSO source for the Command Platform

-This article covers how to configure an Insight Platform single sign-on (SSO) source for use with Active Directory Federation Services (AD FS).
+This article covers how to configure a Command Platform single sign-on (SSO) source for use with Active Directory Federation Services (AD FS).

-Add the AD FS certificate to the Insight Platform
+Add the AD FS certificate to the Command Platform

-The Insight Platform requires an X.509 Certificate from AD FS to enable SSO.
+The Command Platform requires an X.509 Certificate from AD FS to enable SSO.

 Download the AD FS certificate